jessemonroy650/PGB-Simplified-Media/README.md

 This example app uses the least amount of javascript and css possible.
 It only uses `cordova-plugin-media`.
 The plugin `cordova-plugin-file` is loaded automatically by *Phonegap Build*.

-* When the app starts it plays a trumpet "fanfare" audio clip.
+* When the app starts, it plays a trumpet "fanfare" audio clip.
 * The "Play Other" is the "ice cream truck" song.
 * The "Play Buddy Holly" is Buddy Holly's song entitled "Everyday".